ksu-cs-cc/ksu-cs-cc.github.io/content/3-cc310/00-introduction/01-introduction.md

 [Slide 2]

 Hello, my name is Emily Alfs-Votipka and I would like to welcome you to the Computational Core program!
-I will be your instructor for CC310 this fall.
+I will be your instructor for CC310.
 My contact information is shown here, and is also listed on the syllabus.
 My email address is emilyalfs@ksu.edu and is my preferred method of communication if you need to reach me directly.